Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 Fast-forward some years and the government installed a series of escalators (like the ones you see in shopping malls) called escaleras electricas in Spanish to make areas of the barrio more accessible.

-This new neighborhood feature quickly became the talk of the town!
+This new neighbourhood feature quickly became the talk of the town!
 With this newfound accessibility, the streets somehow became safer.

 This is something that the local people of the barrio were proud of.

-This coupled with street art and an influx of outsiders visiting the neighborhood meant that the stigma was slowly fading away.
+This coupled with street art and an influx of outsiders visiting the neighbourhood meant that the stigma was slowly fading away.

-The fact that 100’s of tourists can now visit the neighborhood each day (even without speaking Spanish at all) is revitalizing in its own right.
+The fact that 100’s of tourists can now visit the neighbourhood each day (even without speaking Spanish at all) is revitalizing in its own right.

 Escalators in Comuna 13